pvcraven/web-development-class/source/tutorials/aws/aws.rst

   # Update the next line with your GitHub id and GitHub project name.
   # You will likely be asked a yes/no question.
 Go ahead and say 'yes'
+  sudo -u www-data git clone git@github.com:pvcraven/sample-web-project.git

+  # If you are using any branch but "master", then select the branch below:
-  sudo -u www-data git clone git@github.com:pvcraven/sample-web-project.git sudo -u www-data git checkout the_branch_i_want
+  sudo -u www-data git checkout the_branch_i_want

 Point Apache Web Server to Our Files
 ------------------------------------

+Apache saves all of its setup information in text files.
+Exactly where these files are and what they are named is not exactly intuitive.
+With some Googling you can find this.
+Or just read below:

 ::

+  # Change to the directory with the configuration information
   cd /etc/apache2/sites-available

   # Use the 'nano' editor to edit this file